-• Improves bone health.
-Celeriac contains high amounts of vitamin K and phosphorus, which help in bone metabolism and the prevention of osteoporosis.
-Vitamin K is especially important for bone health because it promotes calcium absorption and prevents bone deterioration.9
+Improving bone health – Celeriac contains high amounts of vitamin K and phosphorus, which help in bone metabolism and reducing the risk of osteoporosis.
+8 Vitamin K is especially important for bone health because it promotes calcium absorption and prevents bone deterioration.9